FINNGEN/finemapping-pipeline/README.md

 Briefly, there are three main steps:
 ### 1. Preprocessing
-For each genome-wide significant locus (P < 5e-8), we define a fine-mapping region by taking a 3 Mb window around a lead variant (and merge regions if they overlap).
+For each genome-wide significant locus (default configuration: P < 5e-8), we define a fine-mapping region by taking a 3 Mb window around a lead variant (and merge regions if they overlap).
 We preprocess an input GWAS summary statistics into separate files per region for the following steps.

 ### 2. LD computation
 We compute in-sample dosage LD using [LDstore2](http://www.christianbenner.com/) for each fine-mapping region.